oivamickelsson/fullstackopen/part0/exercise06.md

     server-->>browser: 201 note created
     deactivate server

-    Note right of browser: The browser executes the JavaScript function of posting the function to the server and immediately displays it sending the status code 201
+    Note right of browser: The browser executes the JavaScript function of posting the note to the server and immediately displays it sending the status code 201
 ```